Parks, Trails & Sunday Hunting, 2010

-Introduced by both the Allegany and Garrett County delegations, if this bill were to become law, it will allow bow and arrow hunting on the first Sunday of the deer firearms season, and Allegany and Garrett Counties will join the growing list of counties that already allow this.
+Introduced by both the Allegany and Garrett County delegations, if this bill were to become law, it will allow bow and arrow hunting on the first Sunday of the deer firearms season, and Allegany and Garrett Counties will join the growing list of counties that already allow people to use some of the best hunting arrows and bows when wanting to hunt.
 HB 246 was scheduled for a hearing in the Environmental Matters Committee on February 17 at 1:00 p.m.
 This bill was introduced last year as HB 675; it passed the House 129-10 but died in the Senate.
 The House passed the bill again this year (131 to 6), on March 2 and on March 3 it crossed to the Senate.
 It will be interesting to see what the Senate does this year.

 HB 301: Southern Maryland Sunday Hunting